 Who controls data, and to what end, are crucial political questions: A data-driven economy is founded on the ability to control data.
-Who controls data, who decides what data is worth collecting and how data is used are therefore key political questions with society-wide ramifications.
-For example, as Teresa Scassa (2017) remarks in the context of Airbnb's proprietary collection of housingrelated data, access to data is essential for the planning and delivery of heretofore public services.
+Who controls data, who decides what data is worth collecting and how data is used are therefore key political questions with societywide ramifications.
+For example, as Teresa Scassa (2017) remarks in the context of Airbnb's proprietary collection of housing-related data, access to data is essential for the planning and delivery of heretofore public services.
 Such control over data can also be used to create relations of economic dependency that more closely resemble feudal economies than free markets.
 In the increasingly infamous case of John Deere tractors, farmers must pay for access to the proprietary information on "soil and crop conditions" collected by the sensors in the tractors the farmers purchased from John Deere (Bronson and Knezevic 2016, 1).

-Balancing the complex economic and noneconomic interests of all stakeholders is something that only governments can do and requires full and democratic consultations.
+Balancing the complex economic and non-economic interests of all stakeholders is something that only governments can do and requires full and democratic consultations.
 Resolving these issues will necessarily create winners and losers.
 For example, providing individuals with strong rights to control how the data they generate is used will necessarily affect those industries whose business model depends on the collection and commodification of this data.
+Airbnb's proprietary collection of housingrelated data has an impact on access to data that is essential for the planning and delivery of heretofore public services.
+(Photo: Shutterstock.com)

 A society based on the exploitation of knowledge requires constant surveillance in order to function properly and efficiently: A data-driven economy derives value from the identification, commodification and use of ever-expanding data flows.
 Capturing all desired data requires continuous monitoring of as many activities as possible.
-It is for this reason that, in the words of Andrew Ng, head of artificial intelligence at Baidu and the founder of the Google Brain project, tech companies "often launch products not for the revenue but for the data...and we monetize the data through a different product" (Ng quoted in Morozov 2018).
+It is for this reason that, in the words of Andrew Ng, head of artificial intelligence at Baidu and the founder of the Google Brain project, tech companies "often launch products not f;./or the revenue but for the data ... and we monetize the data through a different product" (Ng quoted in Morozov 2018).
 Constant surveillance is also fundamental to the functioning of internet-connected devices that work only with a constant data stream.